 An arm lift, also known as brachioplasty, removes excess hanging skin from the underarm and reshapes the under portion of the upper arm – from the armpit area to the elbow.
 By addressing excess skin that has lost elasticity or underlying weakened tissues and localized fat deposits, an arm lift can enhance and reshape your arms offering a more toned appearance.

-Surgeons at NYC Surgical offer this surgery to help improve droopy, sagging upper arms resulting from weight loss, the natural aging process, and even heredity.
+Surgeons at City Surgical Care offer this surgery to help improve droopy, sagging upper arms resulting from weight loss, the natural aging process, and even heredity.

 Am I a candidate for an arm lift/brachioplasty?

 If the underside of your upper arms are sagging or appear loose and full due to excess skin, this procedure may be right for you.
 Thin people may also have sagging upper arms due to the effects of prior weight loss, aging and genetics.
 Even regular exercise and strength training cannot get rid of excess sagging skin in this area; exercise can tone and tighten muscles but can not tighten skin.

 - Adults with significant upper arm skin excess and laxity

 - Adults of any age whose weight is relatively stable and who are not significantly overweight